… and arguably also …

 - any number of accompanying parts (Alto, Tenor, Bass, or any combination thereof);

 - any temporal span, from a single chord to the complete removal of the part in question.

-This is part of a ‘solution’ file: Bach’s original chorale, with the notes that have been removed from the exercise highlighted in read (four beats up to each cadence, in the alto and tenor parts).
+‘Solution’ files also allow users to compare their work with the original chorale.
+The image below is from one such solution file, and gives a sense of all this.
+This shows an extract from a Bach chorale, with the notes that have been removed from the exercise highlighted in red (four beats up to each cadence, in the alto and tenor parts only).

 Cut Outs also offers a variant on this model for the complementary case of Romantic song (‘lieder’ and ‘melodie’).
 Again the student’s task is to write suitable accompaniment to a vocal line, this time for piano in the Romantic style.

 - An original song from our list of approximately 300;